 If you are planning to travel abroad, or in some cases within the UK, you are required to have a valid UK passport.

 This article signposts you to support and help if you are on a low income.

-Information to help you to plan a holiday that takes into account your interests and needs.
+Information to help you to plan a short break or holiday that takes into account your interests and needs.